jbcoe/rule_of_zero/talk.md

 ## Type erasure

-Type erasure uses a combination of generics and virtual dispatch to turn structural subtypes into an object hierarchy.
+Type erasure uses a combination of templates and virtual dispatch to turn structural subtypes into an object hierarchy.

 Type erasure is used to implement `std::function`, `std::any`